qlik-oss/picasso.js/docs/src/input/component-tooltip.md

 ## Extracting data and generating custom content

-As the main purpose of a tooltip often is to displayed additonal data when hovering or selecting a node, controlling which data to displayed is crucial.
+As the main purpose of a tooltip is often to displayed complementary data when hovering or selecting a node, controlling which data to displayed is crucial.
 Luckily there are two settings available to ensure that correct data is displayed in the tooltip.

 ### Extracting data